Abraham Lincoln and slavery: As President-elect in 1860 and 1861

+Two days after the 1860 United States presidential election, The New York Times summarized Lincoln's views on slavery as opposing its expansion in new territories, accepting its continuance in the South with support from the Fugitive Slave Act of 1850, and leaving the legality of slavery in Washington, D.C. to its voters.
+The newspaper summarized that "he declares his opposition to negro suffrage, and to everything looking toward placing negroes upon a footing of social and political equity with the whites; but he asserts for them a perfect equality of civil and personal rights under the Constitution."

 In a letter to Senator Lyman Trumbull on December 10, 1860, Lincoln wrote, "Let there be no compromise on the question of extending slavery."
 In a letter to John A. Gilmer of North Carolina of December 15, 1860, which was soon published in newspapers, Lincoln wrote that the "only substantial difference" between North and South was that "You think slavery is right and ought to be extended; we think it is wrong and ought to be restricted."
 Lincoln repeated this statement in a letter to Alexander H. Stephens of Georgia on December 22, 1860.

 On December 15, 1860, Kentucky Senator John J. Crittenden proposed the Crittenden Compromise, a series of constitutional amendments intended to coax the Confederate states into returning to the Union.
 President-elect Lincoln rejected the Crittenden Compromise out of hand because it would have permitted the expansion of slavery, stating "I will suffer death before I will consent or will advise my friends to consent to any concession or compromise which looks like buying the privilege of taking possession of this government to which we have a constitutional right."